Caveat (film): Production

-Filming took place in West Cork, County Cork, Ireland.
-According to director Damian Mc Carthy: "My friend Sam White's family owns Bantry House where we filmed.
+Filming took place in West Cork, on a budget of around £250,000, with funding provided by British producer Justin Hyne through his company HyneSight Films.
+According to director McCarthy, "My friend Sam White's family owns Bantry House where we filmed.
 Actually, the house was way too nice—it's so beautiful, for what we wanted for this film, so a lot of it is sets built outside."

-The toy rabbit featured in the film was acquired via eBay by Mc Carthy, who "always had an interest in wind-up toys".
+The toy rabbit featured in the film was acquired via eBay by McCarthy, who "always had an interest in wind-up toys".
 It was stripped of its fur and sent to costume and prop builder Lisa Zagone, who finalised its design.

 Release

-Caveat premiered on 4 October 2020 at the IndieCork film festival, where it was the opening film.
+Caveat premiered on 4 October 2020 at the IndieCork Film Festival in Cork, where it was the opening film.
 It went to screen at several other film festivals, most related to the horror genre, before releasing on Shudder on June 3, 2021.

-The film was invited at 25th Bucheon International Fantastic Film Festival held in July, 2021 to compete in Bucheon Choice Features section.
+The film was screened at the 2021 Bucheon International Fantastic Film Festival in Bucheon, competing in the Bucheon Choice Features section.